ryanjansen/havana-backend/README.md

 - Used mainly to scaffold the project and endpoints
 - Also used to generate the prompt for the open ai integration
+- Used for part of the Readme (technologies and endpoints)

 ### Time Taken